Dilation and evacuation

 D&E normally refers to a specific second trimester procedure.
 However, some sources use the term D&E to refer more generally to any procedure that involves the processes of dilation and evacuation, which includes the first trimester procedures of manual and electric vacuum aspiration.
-Intact Dilation and Extraction (D&X) is a different procedural variation on D&E.
+Intact dilation and extraction (D&X) is a different procedural variation on D&E.

+Dilation and evacuation procedures have been increasingly banned in US states since the Dobbs v.
+Jackson Women's Health Organization decision overruled the right to an abortion.

 Indications for D&E

 Dilation and evacuation (D&E) is one of the methods available to completely remove the fetus and all of the placental tissue in the uterus after the first trimester of pregnancy.
 A D&E may be performed for a surgical abortion, or for surgical management of a miscarriage.